educloudalliance/educloud-consortium/README.md

 Consortium Workshop 1 and 2
 --------------
 Consortium workshop 1 starts the public work towards Finnish Edutech Consortium.
 Every Edutech company is welcome to participate in the process for a modest fee.
-Fees are fixed in the near future and announced here.
-The resources gathered from given fees are used in Pilviväylä Basaar development.
+- Fees are fixed in the near future and announced here.
+- The resources gathered from given fees are used in Pilviväylä Basaar development.
 Basaar is the "webshop" element in the service.
+- If your company wants to participate in forming the Finnish Edutech Consortium, contact us at: [email here]

 Pilviväylä Pilot Design Day 1 and 2